LEDs are small light sources that consume less power and produce high brightness.

 RGB LEDs:

-They are used in decorative color-changing lights, advertising boards, disco lights, LED TVs, smart bulbs for mood lighting, festival lights.
+People also use them in decorative color-changing lights, advertising boards, disco lights, LED TVs, smart bulbs for mood lighting and festival lights.

 Infrared (IR) LEDs: